 A week later, the school year started.
 Six year olds appeared and slowly started to realize that a bear was living in a cave in a corner of the classroom.
 They began to befriend the bear and Mum used him as a vehicle to unlock their inherent curiosity.
 They studied bear's lives, they made books for the bear to help him to read, they created an entire birthday party for him--and set out on a fieldtrip to the grocery store down the road to research the making of jelly.

 As they were doing all this, they were learning math, science, reading - and they were learning fast.
 Astonishing things began to happen during the course of this bear year.
 Troubled kids, one who had severe autism, one whose sisters had died, one whose parents were divorcing, started to turn to the bear.
 When no-one was looking, they crawled into the cave and talked to him.
 They told him about their pain.
 My Mum would quietly hover near the cave and overhear their words, and know how to help.

 In Buddhism, we learn how to create mandalas with our minds.
 We learn to train our powers of imagination so strongly that we start to see the purity in all living beings around us.
-We learn to see their inherent goodness, their compassion and not their 'apparent' faults.
+We learn to see the goodness in others, their pure potential, and focus less on their 'apparent' faults.

 To imagine is key: How can we cultivate compassion, if we are not able to imagine the heartache of another?
-If we are not able to lift our mind off ourself for one moment and onto another?
+If we are not able to lift our mind off ourself for one moment and into the experience of another?

-So as Thanksgiving dawns on America, as one of the most lovely festivals of this country comes into being, I dedicate this post to my Mum.
+So as Thanksgiving dawns on America today, as one of the most gratitude-focused festivals of this country comes into being, I dedicate this post to my Mum.
 To say thank you.
 To the power of a great teacher.
 To the power of a loving parent.
 May all good come your way.